Table of Contents

 Refer more: Life processes

-Application of Enzymes
+Application of enzymes

-There are approximately 1300 different enzymes found in human cells, which includes amylase, pepsin, trypsin, pancreatic lipase, ribonuclease and deoxyribonuclease.
+There are approximately 1300 different enzymes found in human cells, which include amylase, pepsin, trypsin, pancreatic lipase, ribonuclease and deoxyribonuclease.
 All these enzymes are involved in the different chemical processes such as the breakdown of large starch molecules, proteins, fats and other nucleic acids.

 Enzymes are very useful catalysts in many different industrial processes, which includes: